Our Philosophy on Privacy

 At Dodsland Credit Union we are committed to protecting your privacy and safeguarding your personal and financial information.
 While the Internet is revolutionizing the way that we do business – providing convenient access to financial services from your home or office – we recognize that it also brings concerns about Privacy and Security.

-This Privacy Statement describes how your personal information is collected, used and disclosed within our MemberDirect® Internet banking site.
-The MemberDirect® site is the area of our website that requires you to use your Account Number and Personal Access Code (PAC) to enter.
+This Privacy Statement describes how your personal information is collected, used and disclosed within our Online Banking site.
+The Online Banking site is the area of our website that requires you to use your username and password to enter.

-By accessing the MemberDirect® site, you agree to the collection, use and disclosure of your personal information for the purposes described out in this Privacy Statement.
+By accessing the Online Banking site, you agree to the collection, use and disclosure of your personal information for the purposes described out in this Privacy Statement.

 For more information on all of our Privacy Policies and Practices please contact your credit union.